-While challenges exist in using geophysical methods on the Hanford Site, these methods have the potential to provide relevant characterization information.
+While challenges exist in using geophysical methods on the Hanford Site, these methods have the potential to provide information that complements existing borehole data, as well as guides future borehole placement.
 For example, although geophysical methods do not provide direct information on grain-size distributions or hydraulic conductivity, relative differences in lithologies can be inferred.
-Although the magnitude of contaminant concentrations cannot be measured by geophysics, the spatial extent of a plume can be delineated.
+Although the magnitude of contaminant concentrations cannot be measured by geophysics, the spatial extent of a plume can be visualized to so that contrasting conductivity zones can be delineated.
 Geophysical methods are sensitive to physical and/or chemical characteristics in the subsurface.
 Therefore, the effectiveness of a geophysical method may depend on the characteristics of the target and the goals of the survey.